QryptInc/qrypt-security-quickstarts-cpp/KeyGenDistributed/README.md

 ### Run as Alice
 This will display the shared key and write out the metadata file for Bob.

-Change to the *KeyGenDistributed/build/Debug* folder and enter the following command:
+Change to the following folder:

+*Linux/Mac - KeyGenDistributed/build*

+*Windows - KeyGenDistributed/build/Debug*

+Enter the following command:

     ./KeyGenDistributed --user=alice --token=${QRYPT_TOKEN} --key-type=aes --filename=metadata.bin

 ### Run as Bob
 This will consume the metadata file created by Alice above and display the shared key.

-Make sure you are still in the  *KeyGenDistributed/build/Debug* folder and enter the following command:
+Make sure you are still in the folder as specified above and enter the following command:

     ./KeyGenDistributed --user=bob --token=${QRYPT_TOKEN} --filename=metadata.bin